 Have questions about the app?
 Contact Scott Scholars Director of Student Development Harnoor Singh at email@example.com.

 Individuals visiting campus who are not a UNO student, faculty, or staff member are asked to download and use the Check COVID app for Apple iOS or Android prior to arrival.
-Visit the Fall 2020 Campus Guidance page for additional information about expectations for visitors.
+You can also access the app via a web version.

 Visit the Maverick COVID Response site for more information about visiting campus.